 Inspection tags can vary from manufacturer to manufacturer (You say tomato, I say cucumber.)
 Some companies may have a full inspection tag, which allows workers to keep a record of inspection directly attached to each harness.
 Other companies provide a page in the instruction manual for you to keep track of your inspections.

 Both of these are equally acceptable.
-If your jewish… Kosher.
+If you're Jewish… Kosher.

 That being said, all harnesses should include a tag of manufacture which includes the date the harness was built.
 It also includes the serial and model number of the harness for you to properly track the harness through your system.